clungu/clungu.github.io/_posts/2018-07-18-Embeddings explained.md

 # Maths embeddings

-In mathematics, an embedding (or imbedding[1]) is one instance of some mathematical structure contained within another instance, such as a group that is a subgroup. (wikipedia)
+In mathematics, an embedding (or imbedding) is one instance of some mathematical structure contained within another instance, such as a group that is a subgroup. (wikipedia)

 .... (!)